danieljbae/CS-4502-Project/README.md

 * **Community Detection**:
     - Evaluate the relative density of links of a community, with the Louvain method or Label Propagation algorithm (e.g. communities of yelp users and their friends)

-* **Classification**:
+* **Text Classification**:
-    - Classify review text sentiment using Naive Bayesian classification.
+    - Evaluate text sentiment using Naive Bayesian classification.

 ## Team members:
 * Daniel Bae